Brigid of Kildare: Sources

-Among the most ancient accounts of St Brigid are two Old Irish hymns; the first by St Ultan of Ardbraccan (died c.
+The earliest accounts of St Brigid are two Old Irish hymns from the 7th century; the first by St Ultan of Ardbraccan (died c.
 657), Brigit Bé Bithmaith ('Brigid ever-excellent woman') also known as "Ultan's hymn", and the second is "Broccán's hymn", composed by St Broccán Clóen (died c.
 650) at the request of Ultan who was his tutor.
+"Ultan's hymn" begins:

 Two early Lives of St Brigid in Hiberno-Latin prose, the Vita Sanctae Brigitae I and II, were written in the 7th–8th centuries, the first one possibly by St Aleran (died in 665), lector of Clonard, the second by Cogitosus, a monk of Kildare.
+A vellum fragment inscribed with her name has been dated to c.700 AD.
 An Old Irish prose Life, Bethu Brigte, was composed in the 9th century.
 Several later Latin and Irish Lives of the saint were composed.
 The Vita III, in hexameter verse, is sometimes attributed to St Coelan of Inishcaltra of the 7th–8th centuries, but appears more likely to have been written by St Donatus, an Irish monk who became Bishop of Fiesole in 824.
-In Donatus' prologue, it refers to the earlier Lives by St Ultan (see before for his hymn), St. Aleran (see "Vita I") and an Anonymus.
-A 34-hexameter Latin poem about St Brigid had previously been composed by the Irish Roman cleric Colman c.
+In Donatus' prologue, it refers to the earlier Lives by Ultan (see before for his hymn), Aleran (see "Vita I") and an Anonymus.
+A 34-hexameter Latin poem about Saint Brigid had previously been composed by the Irish Roman cleric Colman c.
 800.

 Discussion on dates for the annals and the accuracy of dates relating to St Brigid continues.